shauryat1298/Deep-Reinforcement-Learning-for-Music-Recommendation/README.md

 ## Data

-I built the project based on a real-world dataset from Spotify.
-As entire dataset is very large (e.g. 130 million listening sessions), I will not store it here on github.
-If you are interested, please check out their website [https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge](https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge).
+I built this project using a real-world dataset from Spotify.
+The entire dataset is quite large (for example, it includes 130 million listening sessions).
+I am unable to include it here on GitHub, but you can find more information about it at the following website: https://www.aicrowd.com/challenges/spotify-sequential-skip-prediction-challenge.

 ## Inspiration